 EquipmentShare has built relationships with high schools, technical schools and community colleges to find talented apprentices and help them embark on career paths at our branches across the nation.
 Our apprenticeship program ensures highly-skilled and trained individuals can take on the challenge of building the future of the construction industry.
 In addition to regular recruiting programs at colleges and career fairs, EquipmentShare is visiting tech schools and community colleges to encourage younger generations to learn skilled trades.
-To find out more about the EquipmentShare Apprenticeship program, click here.
+Find out more about the EquipmentShare Apprenticeship Program.

 When he’s not managing thousands of pieces of fleet, Kyle lives on a farm in Michigan with his wife and teenage daughter.
 In the future, he hopes to do some more farming, work on his Jeep, hang out with his family — and spend as little time in front of a cell phone or laptop as he can.